Malte311/FPFool/readme.md

 visited by the user.

 # How to use FPFool
-:warning: *Important:* Before using FPFool, please note that this software is part of a bachelor thesis and therefore in pre-alpha state.
+**Important:** Before using FPFool, please note that this software is part of a bachelor thesis and therefore in pre-alpha state.
 It cannot be ruled out that there are no bugs and that everything works perfectly.